GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: GiantMIDI-Piano Dataset

-The music pieces from IMSLP cover a wide range of instruments.
-We select only piano solo pieces to build the GiantMIDI-Piano dataset.
-Selecting pieces with keywords containing ``piano'' may lead to incorrect results.
-For example, a ``Piano Concerto'' is an ensemble of piano and orchestra, thus is not a piano solo.
-On the other hand, a keyword ``Chopin, Frédéric, Nocturnes, Op.62'' does not contain ``piano'', while it is indeed a piano solo.
-To address this problem, we train an audio based piano solo detection system using a convolutional neural network (CNN) \citep{kong2019cross}.
-The piano detection system takes a 1-second segment as input.
-Log mel spectrograms are used as features, and are input to the CNN.
+We detect solo piano works from IMSLP to build the GiantMIDI-Piano dataset.
+Filtering music works with keywords containing ``piano'' may lead to incorrect results.
+For example, a ``Piano Concerto'' is an ensemble of piano and orchestra which is not solo piano.
+On the other hand, the keyword \textit{Chopin, Frédéric, Nocturnes, Op.62} does not contain the word ``piano'', but it is indeed a solo piano.
+To address this problem, we train an audio-based solo piano detection system using a convolutional neural network (CNN) \citep{kong2020panns}.
+The piano detection system takes 1-second segments as input and extracts log mel spectrograms as input to the CNN.

 The CNN consists of four convolutional layers.
-Each convolutional layer has a kernel size 3, and is followed by a batch normalization and a ReLU nonlinearity.
-The output of the CNN predicts the probability of the segment being a piano solo.
-Binary crossentropy is used as a loss function to optimize the CNN.
-We collect piano solo recordings as positive samples, and collect music and other sounds as negative samples.
+Each convolutional layer consists of a linear convolutional operation with a kernel size of $ 3 \times 3 $, a batch normalization \citep{ioffe2015batch}, and a ReLU nonlinearity \citep{glorot2011deep}.
+The output of the CNN predicts the solo piano probability of a segment.
+Binary cross-entropy is used as a loss function to train the CNN.
+We collect solo piano recordings as positive samples and collect music and other sounds as negative samples.
 In addition, the mixtures of piano and other sounds are also used as negative samples.
-In inference, we average the predictions of all 1-second segments of an recording to obtain the piano solo probability.
-If the probability is strictly larger than 0.5, the audio recording is classified as a piano solo, and vice versa.
-In total, we obtain 10,854 piano solos out of 60,724 downloaded audio recordings, composed by 2,786 composers.
+In inference, we average the predictions of all 1-second segments of a recording to calculate its solo piano probability.
+We regard an audio recording as solo piano if the probability is strictly larger than 0.5 and vice versa.
+In total, we obtain 10,855 solo pianos composed by 2,786 composers out of 60,724 downloaded audio recordings.
+These 10,855 audio files are transcribed into MIDI files which constitute the full GiantMIDI-Piano dataset.